 An umpire is the rules expert in a baseball game.
 There are usually four umpires in a typical MLB game.
-The umpire has to make a call for every play of the game.
+Often referred to as “Blue“, the umpire has to make a call for every play of the game.
 This can be untrue if you are talking about a field umpire.

 However, the home-plate umpire makes a call on every single pitch.
 Without an umpire, there would be no baseball and just chaos.
 The umpire keeps the peace in a game.

 The origin of the word umpire is found in the French meaning of an odd number.
 Back in the day, an odd number meant a third person to settle a dispute between two people.
 If you only have two people, they will have two different sides and never agree on one side.
 In baseball, the umpire is that third person.
 They remove all bias and make calls and decisions based solely on the rules.

 In a baseball game, there are four different umpires.
 The main umpire is the home-plate umpire, positioned behind the catcher.
 He rules every pitch, whether a ball or a strike.

 The other umpires include the first base umpire, the third base umpire, and the second base umpire; each is given a specific responsibility.
 For example, the first and third base umpires make the call on fair or foul balls since they are located directly on the foul line.
 The second base umpire is focused on calls at the second base.
 The first and third also make calls on plays at their respective bases.

 The home-plate umpire’s primary duty is to call balls and strikes.
 If a ball is thrown in the strike zone, the umpire will call it a strike.
 If it is not, he will call it a ball.

 The umpires on the foul lines are assigned to rule whether balls are fair or foul.
 They also have a duty to rule whether a player took full swing.
 This is called a check swing and is decided by the first or third base umpire.

 The second base umpire is usually focused on plays up the middle of the field and at second base.